 In worship we blend traditional liturgical elements with unique appeals to the senses.
 We blend classical choral anthems with special musicians sharing folk, classical and gospel.
 Congregational singing blends classic hymns with spirituals, Taizé chant and folk tunes.
 We are a church which honors the contemplative traditions and silence, but also knows how to raise a joyful noise!
 We use inclusive language, strive to use language honoring other faith traditions, and use common ecumenical cycle for scripture readings.

-We celebrate Communion on the last Sunday of the month, either by forming a circle around the perimeter of the sanctuary and passing the bread and cup or by coming forward to the front and receiving the bread and cup from the pastor and lay leaders.
+Communion on the last Sunday of the month, either by forming a circle around the perimeter of the sanctuary and passing the bread and cup or by coming forward to the front and receiving the bread and cup from the pastor and lay leaders.
 All are welcome to celebrate Communion.

-After worship, fellowship time with coffee and snacks is held in the area outside the fellowship hall.
+After worship, fellowship time with coffee and snacks is held in the area outside the

 Special Services include: